-(In alphabetical order by first name)
+(In alphabetical order by last name)

 Carolyn is an accredited music therapist who holds an Honours Bachelor of Music Therapy degree from the University of Windsor and a Master of Music Therapy degree from Wilfrid Laurier University.
 Carolyn has worked with various populations including; children with developmental delays, Down’s syndrome, autism, and adolescents recovering from trauma.
 Her experience with adults encompassed those with aphasia, acquired brain injury and seniors in long term care.
 She assumed a full time music therapy position at SickKids Hospital in January 2012 as part of the newly formed Creative Arts Therapies Program.
 Her inpatient caseload is comprised of patients from the Multi Organ Transplant, Paediatric Advanced Care Team, General Paediatric and Infectious Disease units.
 Her role has also expanded to involve weekly individual counseling and group sessions in the Substance Abuse Day treatment program through the Division of Adolescent Medicine.